Blood Alley

 Blood Alley is a 1955 American seafaring Cold War adventure film produced by John Wayne, directed by William A. Wellman, and starring Wayne and Lauren Bacall.
-The film was distributed by Warner Bros. and shot in CinemaScope and Warnercolor.
+The film was distributed by Warner Bros.
+Pictures and shot in CinemaScope and Warnercolor.
 The film depicts a voyage from Chiku Shan, a village on the Communist Chinese coast, all the way to Hong Kong via the Formosa Strait.

 Plot

-Captain Tom Wilder, an American Merchant Mariner, is taken prisoner after his ship is seized by the Chinese Communists.
-After two years in prison, he is helped to escape with both bribery and by disguising him as a Soviet army officer.
-A large Chinese man transports Wilder to Chiku Shan village without divulging why he was broken out of prison.
+Captain Tom Wilder, an American Merchant Mariner, is taken prisoner after Chinese Communists seize his ship.
+After two years in prison, unknown accomplices help Wilder escape using bribery and disguising him as a Soviet army officer.

-The village leader, Mr. Tso, tells Wilder he has been recruited to transport nearly 200 Chiku Shan residents out of Red China to freedom in the British port of Hong Kong.
-For the task, Captain Wilder must pilot a stolen, wood-burning, flat-bottomed, 19th Century stern-wheel riverboat.
-He will need to utilize his detailed memory of the China coast to draw a chart and navigate using an unreliable magnetic compass, and without a chronometer.
-Finally, he must rely upon the villagers' determination and resources to escape.
+Wilder is transported to Chiku Shan village.
+The village leader, Mr. Tso, says Wilder has been recruited to transport nearly 200 residents out of Red China to the free British port of Hong Kong.
+Wilder is to pilot a stolen wood burning, flat-bottomed, 19th-Century stern-wheel riverboat.
+He will have to navigate using a coastal map drafted from memory, an unreliable magnetic compass, and without a chronometer.
+Wilder must also rely on the villagers' determination and ingenuity to escape.

-The villagers have been planning their escape for more than a year, gradually raising the harbor channel's bottom with stones in order to trap the local Red Chinese patrol boat once it has been lured inside.
-Sinking sampans loaded with rocks at the channel mouth will cause the patrol boat to run aground while the village escapes.
-The villagers have also been secretly accumulating arms, ranging from Browning machine guns to Mosin–Nagant rifles and Nagant revolvers.
-Their plan is complicated by having to bring along the large Communist Feng family so they will not be blamed for allowing the mass escape.
+The resourceful villagers have planned their escape for over a year, gradually raising the harbor channel's bottom with stones to trap the local Red Chinese patrol boat once it is lured inside and run aground on sunken sampans.
+The villagers have also accumulated arms, including machine guns, rifles, and revolvers.
+They are also forced to bring along the large Communist Feng family to protect them from being blamed for the mass escape.

-The villagers include the riverboat's Chief Engineer, a U.S. Navy-trained marine engineer named Tack, who helps steal the steamboat.
-Tack and Wilder bring the stern wheeler to Chiku Shan village where it is loaded with furnace firewood, boiler water, and all their provisions; it is re-christened with the village's name.
+Tack, the riverboat's Chief Engineer, who is a U.S. Navy-trained marine engineer, helps steal the steamboat.
+Tack and Wilder bring the stern wheeler to Chiku Shan village where it is provisioned with fuel, food, and water; it is re-christened Chiku Shan, after the village.

-Wilder meets and is attracted to a tough and determined American woman named Cathy Grainger, whose father is a medical missionary in the village.
-Dr. Grainger was recently executed by the Red Chinese following unsuccessful surgery on a political commissar.
-To prevent her staying behind, Wilder tells Cathy about her father's death just before the villagers leave Chiku Shan, though she refuses to believe him.